fs-c/words/README.md

 `date` has to be in the ISO 8601 extended date format.
 Yeah, I had to look that up too, just format it like in the example above, kay?

-### Defaults

-The default markdown CSS is in `static/css/markdown.css` and is straight up stolen from [sindresorhus/github-markdown-css](https://github.com/sindresorhus/github-markdown-css).
-It's the minimal amount of CSS needed to replicate GitHub's markdown look. [marked](https://github.com/markedjs/marked) is used to parse markdown.